refayathaque/azure-104-notes/README.md

 - VM Availability - Options will vary by Region, & this must be set during VM creation, you can't change Availability options later on
   - Availability Set: Logical grouping capability for isolating VM resources from each other when they're deployed.
 Azure makes sure that the VMs you place within an Availability Set run across multiple physical servers, compute racks, storage units, & network switches.
 If a hardware or software failure happens, only a subset of your VMs are impacted & your overall solution stays operational.
 (Only works for 2 or more VMs) _99.95%_ availability
   - Availability Zone (AZ): Expand the level of control you have to maintain the availability of the applications & data on your VMs.
 An AZ is a physically separate zone, within an Azure region.
 There are 3 Availability Zones per supported Azure region.
 Each AZ has a distinct power source, network, & cooling.
 By architecting your solutions to use replicated VMs in zones, you can _protect your apps & data from the loss of a data center.
 If 1 zone is compromised, then replicated apps & data are instantly available in another zone.
 99.99% availability_
   - Azure managed disks are block-level storage volumes that are managed by Azure & used with Azure Virtual Machines.
 Managed disks are designed for _99.999% availability_.
-Managed disks achieve this by providing you with three replicas of your data, allowing for high durability.
+Managed disks achieve this by providing you with 3 replicas of your data, allowing for high durability.
     - Managed disks provide better reliability for Availability Sets by ensuring that the disks of VMs in an Availability Set are sufficiently isolated from each other to avoid single points of failure.
 - There are 3 situations that can adversely impact VMs on Azure, they are: _Unplanned hardware maintenance events_, _Unexpected downtime_, & _Planned maintenance events_
   - Unplanned hardware maintenance events occurs when the Azure platform evaluated that hardware or a component associated with a physical machine is in a failure condition.
 When this event occurs, Azure issues an unplanned hardware maintenance event to reduce the impact on the VMs hosted on that hardware.
 Azure uses live migration technology to migrate the VMs from the failing hardware to a healthy physical machine.
 It takes a few minutes to be up.
 Memory, open files, & network connections are maintained, but performance might be reduced before/after an event